joyecnu/FuseFormer/README.md

 through the gating network.
 Additionally, to enhance the temporal dependency of the neural network, we apply Neural Ordinary Differential Equations in the decoder to model the continuous-time dynamics oftrajectories.
 We demonstrate that FuseFormer achieves state-of-the-art performance on pedestrian trajectory prediction datasets, including ETH/UCY and SDD.
 Moreover, we conduct extensive ablation studies to validate the effectiveness of our proposed method.

 ## 🚀 Features
-- Feature MANIFOLD
+- MANIFOLD
-- Feature GSA
+- GSA(Geodesic Self-Attention)
-- Feature NEURAL ode
+- NEURAL ODE

 ## 🛠 Installation